awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

 # Create a Pipeline in AWS CodePipeline<a name="pipelines-create"></a>

-You can create a pipeline by using the AWS CodePipeline console or by using the AWS CLI\.
+You can use the AWS CodePipeline console or the AWS CLI to create a pipeline\.

 You can also create pipelines that build and deploy container\-based applications by using Amazon ECS as the deployment provider\.
 Before you create a pipeline that deploys container\-based applications with Amazon ECS, you must prepare an image definitions file\.